federico-ganzer/IDP_L205/docs.md

 **Description:**  Includes the class TCS34725, which contains methods for initialising the colour sensor as well as reading the colour temperature, which is used in [`pickup()`](#pickup) to identify the colour of the block that has been picked up.

 **File:** `vl53l0x.py`
-**Description:**  Includes classes and methods responsible for sensor reading
+**Description:** Includes the class for the ToF sensor, which right now is being unused.